-Challenge number Detail of challenge 1 Outcomes Overall outcomes for children in receipt of Pupil Premium in Reading are below that of children non in receipt of Pupil Premium at end of Key Stage 2.
+Challenge number Detail of challenge 1 Outcomes Overall outcomes for children in receipt of Pupil Premium in Reading, Writing and SPAG are below that of children not in receipt of Pupil Premium at end of Key Stage 2.
 2 Pastoral Pupils' emotional well-being, social and behavioural needs are affecting readiness to learn and children being in a position to be able to make progress.
 3 Access There is a lack of access to high quality online learning resources and physical resources to aid conceptual understanding and the practice of skills at home, including reading material.
 4 Socio-economic Opportunities There is a lack of access to wider opportunities, such as music tuition, extra-curricular clubs and residential visits.
-5. Engagement Levels of engagement in remote education varied during the pandemic and some positive attitudes to learning and home routines such as the completion of homework / support with reading have not been reestablished in some home environments.
-As a result there are some pupils who need to catch-up so that they are working at age-related expectations or to reach their full potential.
+5. Engagement Levels of engagement / support at home can be quite low for children in receipt of PP. As a result there are some pupils who need to catch-up so that they are working at age-related expectations or to reach their full potential.